In last week’s blog article we gave you 5 tips on presenting to large audiences. Now is the turn for small audiences.

 These days we are all heavily reliant on technology in every day life, whether it’s our smart phones, tablets or laptops.

 Delivering a presentation is no different, most of us rely on some kind of technology to present our message.
 But what happens if your laptop crashes at a vital moment in your presentation?
 Or you get to the venue and their projector is faulty?
+And what if the wifi connection is poor, or drops?

 What can we do when technology fails?